 6) Be Disciplined but Flexible

-Ok so you have a calendar, you are checking it, you are chunking your time, you are holding yourself accountable, then something comes up that throws a wrench in your carefully constructed plans.
-The most important thing is don’t panic, simply update and change your schedule.
-For example if I had an entire week planned out, and all of a sudden I got sick and had to take a few hours out of the morning to go to the doctor, does that mean I just push everything back, or does it mean I reevaluate the rest of my week and change what I need to change to catch up on what I am doing.
-If you chose door number two congratulations you win.
+Ok, so you have a calendar, you are checking it, you are chunking your time, you are holding yourself accountable, then something comes up that throws a wrench in your carefully constructed plans.
+The most important thing is to not panic; simply update and change your schedule.
+For example, if I had an entire week planned out, and all of a sudden I got sick and had to take a few hours out of the morning to go to the doctor, does that mean I just push everything back, or does it mean I reevaluate the rest of my week and change what I need to change to catch up on what I am doing?
+If you chose door number two, congratulations, you win.

 7) Don’t Check Things off Until They are Actually Complete

 You would think this was a given, but I spent probably two years with to-do list that was growing and getting checked off, but I wasn’t always ACTUALLY getting everything done.
 I would check something off because I KNEW I was going to do it later.
 Suffice to say that doesn’t always work.
 It almost never works for me, because if I check something off, I almost always forget about it, and so if something comes up, I don’t go back and do the thing I meant to do.
 This is most common for me with going to the gym or meal prepping.